Cradock, South Africa

-Cradock is a town in the Eastern Cape Province of South Africa, in the upper valley of the Great Fish River, 250 km by road northeast of Port Elizabeth.
+Cradock, officially Nxuba, is a town in the Eastern Cape Province of South Africa, in the upper valley of the Great Fish River, 250 km by road northeast of Gqeberha.
 The town is the administrative seat of the Inxuba Yethemba Local Municipality in the Chris Hani District of the Eastern Cape.

-The town is named after John Cradock, governor of the Cape Colony and commander of the forces.
+The town is named after John Cradock, governor of the Cape Colony in early 19th century and commander of the forces.

 Pre-colonial history

 For thousands of years San hunter-gatherers were the sole human inhabitants of southern Africa.
 About 2000 years BP the semi-nomadic Khoikhoi (or Khoekhoen or Khoikhoin) arrived with cattle, sheep and goats.
 These pastoralists migrated south towards the coast.
 Rock paintings and petroglyphs (engravings) remain as evidence of the first people who lived here.

 By the 4th century AD Bantu-speaking people had begun to migrate from central Africa down the east coast into southern Africa.
 The amaXhosa pressed further south to the banks of the Great Fish River where they met San hunter-gatherers and Khoikhoi pastoralists, and later still Dutch and then British settlers.